Health Insurance Companies

 There are thirty-eight (38) different private health funds registered under the Private Health Insurance Act 2007.
 These insurers are able to register themselves as one of two types of funds, those that are ‘open’ and those that are ‘restricted’.

 Open memberships are those that are available for application from the general public.
-Health Insurers are able to offer member only to certain individuals.
+Health Insurers are able to offer member-only policies to certain individuals.
 These funds are known as a restricted membership organisations and can be restricted to specific professional associations, unions or employment types.
 In addition, there are some health insurance companies that offer corporate policies or operate in one state or nationally.

-Listed below is a selection of health insurance companies that provide coverage to the Australian market.
-You can click on the individual listings for a brief profile of each company.
+Listed below are health insurance companies that provide coverage to the Australian market.
 Health Insurance Comparison offers policies from a select panel of Australian health insurers, indicated below with a tick in the top right corner, including ahm, Australian Unity, Bupa, GMHBA, HCF, MyOwn, nib and Peoplecare.
 You can read brief profiles on each of the private health companies below, including those our adviser team is unable to compare for you.